Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 How much does DC cost?

-DC is remarkably affordable for sightseeing because almost everything is free.
+DC is remarkably affordable for sightseeing because almost everything is free — you'll spend a fraction of what a wine-country week in Napa Valley runs.
 Your budget-busters are food and hotels.

 Category